onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 [later on](#mobile-file-browser).
 :::

-Files can be selected or deselected by left-clicking on them.
-By holding down `Ctrl` (or `Opt` on MacOS) while clicking, it is possible to select/deselect multiple files.
-A range of files can be selected by holding down `Shift`.
+You can select or deselect files by left-clicking on them.
+Hold down `Ctrl` (or `Opt` on MacOS) while clicking to select or deselect multiple files.
+To select a range of files, hold down `Shift`.

 A double click on an item opens a directory (sets it as a new current working directory) or downloads a file.